Prof. Dr. Kathrin Hörschelmann

 Herausgegebene Kollektionen

 Burrell, K. and Hörschelmann, K. (Eds.)
-(2014) Mobilities in Socialist and Post-Socialist States: Societies on the Move (Palgrave Macmillan) Link
+(2014) Mobilities in Socialist and Post-Socialist States: Societies on the Move (Palgrave Macmillan) Link27

 Kollaboratives Buchprojekt